community & Postsecondary partnerships...

 CAPTURING KIDS HEART INITIATIVE

 “If you have a child’s heart, you have their mind” is the core belief of Flip Flippen, founder and chairman of the Flippen Group, NY Times best-selling author, and nationally-recognized speaker.
 For nearly a decade now our school district has embraced this approach, applying the behavioral skills and processes taught by the Flippen Group which has led to dramatic transformations in our relationships with our students.
 Nearly 70 percent of our students qualify for free and reduce lunch.
 So, when they arrive to school many are stressed from home, from hunger, abuse and loneliness.
-At C.M.S. we have build a school culture that is relational and is sensitive to the social-emotional needs of our students, helping them feel valued and connected, so they are ready to learn.
+At C.M.S. we have built a school culture that is relational and is sensitive to the social-emotional needs of our students, helping them feel valued and connected, so they are ready to learn.
 Examples of how it is used daily at CMS include the following:

 Greet Students Daily.